oracle/terraform-provider-oci/website/docs/d/core_ipv6.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IPv6.
 * `ip_address` - The IPv6 address of the `IPv6` object.
 The address is within the IPv6 prefix of the VNIC's subnet (see the `ipv6CidrBlock` attribute for the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Subnet/) object.
 Example: `2001:0db8:0123:1111:abcd:ef01:2345:6789`
+* `ip_state` - State of the IP address.
+If an IP address is assigned to a VNIC it is ASSIGNED, otherwise it is AVAILABLE.
+* `lifetime` - Lifetime of the IP address.
+There are two types of IPv6 IPs:
+	* Ephemeral
+	* Reserved
-* `route_table_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the route table the PrivateIp will use.
+* `route_table_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the route table the IP address or VNIC will use.
+For more information, see [Source Based Routing](https://docs.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#Overview_of_Routing_for_Your_VCN__source_routing).
 * `state` - The IPv6's current state.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the VNIC is in.
 * `time_created` - The date and time the IPv6 was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`